TERMINATION ‘WITHOUT CAUSE’ IN ONTARIO

 Without Cause Provisions in Employment Contracts

-If your employment contract has a termination clause, it may say something like “you will receive your minimum entitlements pursuant to the Employment Standards Act”.
+If your employment contract has a termination clause, it may say something like “You will receive your minimum entitlements pursuant to the Employment Standards Act”.
 If your contract references the Employment Standards Act (“ESA”) in a termination provision, your employer is likely trying to minimize your notice entitlements to the bare minimum allowed for by law.
 The ‘common law’—the law created and maintained by the courts—offers employees far more notice than the ESA.
 For this reason, employers like to ‘contract out’ of the common law by stating employees will get the minimum under the ESA.

 Invalidating a Termination Clause

-In the recent decision of Waksdale v.
+In the 2020 decision of Waksdale v.
 Swegon North America, the Ontario Court of Appeal held that ‘without cause’ and ‘with cause’ termination clauses in employment contracts must be read together.
 This means that if a ‘with cause’ provision violates the Employment Standards Act, then the ‘without cause’ portion of the contract gets thrown out too.
 This trick can be used to invalidate a perfectly drafted ‘without cause’ provision and increase an employee’s entitlements to compensation after being let go.

 Please note that this article is only to be used as general information and it does not constitute legal advice.
 We encourage employers and employees to contact Levitt Sheikh directly to better understand ‘without cause’ issues and seek legal advice to their questions.